 The evidence just keeps growing – postsecondary students engage more, learn more and accomplish more with active learning.
 In yet another proof point, a meta-analysis from the Proceedings of the National Academy of Sciences found that student exam scores improved 6% when active learning approaches were used.
 And students in traditional classes were 1.5 times more likely to fail than those being taught with interactive methods.

 In this twist on think-pair-share, pose an open-ended question to your class and ask students to come up with their best answer.
 Next, pair learners up and get them to agree on a response.
 Get two pairs together, and the foursome needs to do the same thing.
 Continue until half the group goes head to head with the other half.
+If your students are online, breakout rooms in your conferencing software let you do the same thing virtually.
+Here’s how it works in Zoom.

 2. Improv games